 Amos 5:13-15 Therefore the prudent keep silent at that time, for it is an evil time.
 Seek good and not evil, that you may live; and so the LORD God of hosts will be with you, as you have spoken.
 Hate evil, love good; establish justice in the gate.
 It may be that the LORD God of hosts will be gracious to the remnant of Joseph.

 They are to truly seek God with a right heart that perhaps the Lord may be gracious.
 Amos is speaking to individuals who have eyes to see and ears to hear.
 Thus, the message is for us individually, today.

 I Corinthians 15:52 In a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
+For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.

-I Thessalonians 4:16-18 For the Lord Himself shall descend from heaven with a shout, and with the voice of the archangel, and with the trump of God: and the dead in Christ will rise first: Then we which are alive and remain, shall be caught up together in the clouds, to meet the Lord in the air, and so shall we ever be with the Lord.
-Wherefore comfort one another with these words.
+I Thessalonians 4:16-18 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
+And the dead in Christ will rise first.
+Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
+And thus we shall ever be with the Lord.
+Therefore comfort one another with these words.

 In conclusion, I would like us to turn to a psalm that pretty much sums up this.